27 New Online Shopping Statistics for 2024

 COVID-19 had far-reaching effects on the everyday lives of billions around the globe.
 Online shopping took off during the pandemic, with a 25% overall increase in ecommerce sales.
 The number of online orders in the U.S. increased by 55% over the same timeframe.

-25% of global consumers have online delivery subscriptions (Dynata)
+One-quarter of global consumers have online delivery subscriptions (Dynata)

 Millennials are the top online delivery subscription demographic, with 36% of millennial adults having at least one subscription.
 The top online delivery subscription product categories are groceries (41%), personal care products (38%), household products (34%), and clothing (32%).